PunchiiNadia/EarlyRoboticsCreations2023And2025/object_avoidance_robot/README.md

 ---

 ## 🎯 Objective
-Learning Arduino fundamentals and gaining practical experience in assembling circuits, programming motors and sensors, and troubleshooting physical robotic systems.
+To learn Arduino fundamentals and to gain practical experience in assembling circuits, programming motors and sensors, and troubleshooting physical robotic systems.

 ---